bgadrian/medium-to-hugo/README.md

 * stories are ordered by date (`year-month-day_slug`)
 * custom `.Params`: image, images, slug, subtitle
 * minimal HTML cleanup (removed empty URLs, duplicate title and so on)
+* adds `#layout...` suffix to every image so they can be styles accordingly from plain CSS with exactly same style as on Medium.

 ## Usage